Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Phase Diagrams

 \section{Phase Diagrams}

-In this section we apply disorder average to determine the phase diagrams which reflect how the effective superconducting gap relies on the density and strength of impurities $(na^2)^2 u$, where $n$ is the density of impurities, $a$ is the lattice constant and $u$ is the average strength of the impurity.
-Keeping other coefficients invariant, we vary $(na^2)^2 u$ from 0 to 0.00015 meV and identify the corresponding value of the effective gap.
-Results are shown in FIG. 6.
+In this section the disorder average is applied to determine the phase diagrams which reflect how the effective superconducting gap relies on the density and strength of impurities $(na^2)^2 u$, where $n$ is the density of impurities, $a$ is the lattice constant and $u$ is the average strength of the impurity.
+Keeping other coefficients invariant, $(na^2)^2 u$ is varied from 0 to 0.00015 meV and the corresponding values of the effective gap are identified.
+Results are shown in FIG. 5.

 According to the phase diagrams, effects of impurities in different superconductivity phases are different.
-In $(d+id)$-wave phase and $(p+ip)$-wave phase, strong or dense impurities will destroy the superconductivity while in $s$-wave phase they will not.
+In unconventional $(d+id)$-wave phase and $(p+ip)$-wave phase, strong or dense impurities will destroy the superconductivity while in conventional $s$-wave phase they will not.